10 ways to have other people do your grocery shopping, and what it will cost you

 Where: 5,500 cities in all 50 states.

-Membership: Not required, but customers can get an annual Instacart Express delivery subscription for $99 or monthly for $10.
+Membership: Not required, but customers can get an Instacart Express subscription to get free deliveries for $99 annually or $10 monthly.

 Markups: Yes, for some retailers.